 After a car accident or other form of injury, you’re probably stretched thin enough financially.
 Not only are you worried about medical bills, the loss of your car, and time spent away from work but now you need a lawyer?
 It’s true, you do need a lawyer, but you don’t have to spend thousands of dollars with the possibility of not receiving a settlement.

 How does it work?
-Most personal injury attorneys will work on a contingency fee.
-That means that your attorney won’t be paid anything at all unless you win compensation.
+Our personal injury attorneys will work on a contingency fee.
+That means that we won’t be paid anything at all unless we win you compensation.

 Contingency fees help keep the attorneys’ accountable and focused on the case.
 This fee structure also helps ensure that you’re getting a fair portion of your compensation.
 Contingency fees will usually be for a percentage of your compensation award, and that fee will be paid out of your settlement amount.